 - Walnut Flour – for the unmistakable taste of walnuts.
 We grind walnut halves into a ‘flour’ to give the cake a moist crumb.
 The flour allows the walnut flavour to permeate the whole cake.
 READ MORE >>> The Ultimate Guide to Nut Flours

-How do you make Gluten-Free Coffee and Walnut Cake?
+How to make Gluten-Free Coffee Walnut Cake

 This Gluten-Free Coffee and Walnut Cake is a straightforward cake to make and uses the creaming method for a beautifully light sponge.
 For the full recipe see the recipe card at the end of this post.

 - Cream the butter and sugar until light and fluffy.

 - Add the egg one at a time.